 Dr. Javier Cardenas is an Unaffiliated Neurotrauma Consultant for the Arizona Cardinals and member of the NFL Head, Neck and Spine Committee.

-At the training, “we get to see our [Head, Neck and Spine] Committee work translated from protocols into implementation,” Cardenas said.
+At the medical trainings, “we get to see our [Head, Neck and Spine] Committee work translated from protocols into implementation,” Cardenas said.
 “In medicine, we know that the more you standardize a protocol, the better off the patient population is, because you eliminate a lot of the variability.”

 James Collins is the Head Athletic Trainer for the Los Angeles Chargers and President of the Professional Football Athletic Trainers Society (PFATS).